 Probably the only time you’ll be paying entrance fees will be at National Parks, museums and temples.
 Entrance fees are very reasonable, even in Ulan Bator.
 Typical costs are between $1 – $3.

 Alcohol: ($2 Beer, $4 Cocktails)

-Alcohol probably won’t be a large part of your budget while travelling in Mongolia but a nice, cold bottle of Chinggis beer will cost you about $1.50 and cocktails will be around $5.
+Alcohol probably won’t be a large part of your budget while traveling Mongolia but a nice, cold bottle of Chinggis beer will cost you about $1.50 and cocktails will be around $5.
 Vodka is also popular and Mongolians have customs you must follow before taking a shot of this liquor.
 It’s recommended to have a drink of straight vodka after eating foods your stomach may not be used to.
 Locals also drink fermented mare’s milk (arag) which you’ll probably be offered many times during your stay.
-This foul tonic will likely be free… but it’s disgusting!
+This foul tonic will likely be free.

 Tipping is not customary in Mongolia but as more and more tourists visit the country, a small gratuity is expected at bars and restaurants that cater to foreigners.
 Tipping your guide and driver after a tour is also expected and appreciated.
 10% is acceptable.

 There are far too many “must-see” places in Mongolia to list here.
-We spent 1 month in this country and we still have much to see.
-Mongolia is vast and there seems to be highlights at all four corners of this massive nation.
+We spent 1 month traveling Mongolia and we still have much to see.
+This country is vast and there seems to be highlights at all four corners of this massive nation.
 We’ve listed just a few of the must-see places below.
 Some we have seen, some we “must see” next time!